 We all have a lot going on in our busy lives.
 But have you ever wondered if it would be possible to organize your life and enjoy the benefits of calmer days?
 The good news is that there is a way!
 And if you can relate to any of these comments below, then this article is for you!

-The kids are in bed, you sit down on the couch, & you are surrounded by piles of toys.
-You are too tired to do anything about it, but you can’t fully relax b/c you feel a little guilty for not cleaning up.
+The kids are in bed and you sit down on the couch.
+Looking around, you are surrounded by piles of toys.
+You are too tired to do anything about it, but you can’t fully relax because you feel a little guilty for not cleaning up.

 You are on a tight schedule, but you can’t ever seem to get anywhere on time.
 You feel like you should be better at this.
-You wonder how other people manage to get places on time.
+And you wonder how other people manage to get places on time?

 This article is written by Shari Medini